About the author

 With clear directions and no paper to carry around or lose, field teams free themselves from time-wasting errors and administrative duties that lead to lesser quality work and alienate them from their jobs.

 Transit time is another recurring headache for teams and supervisors alike.
-Work grinds to a halt when a team spends hours on the road, only to find out that their paper SOPs are missing crucial information or don’t match up to the situation on site.
-This is frustrating for supervisors, who deem it an inefficiency, and for field team members, who don’t want to double up on their driving – they just want to finish up the job and move on to the next one.
+Teams come to a standstill when they spend hours on the road.
+They discover that their paper SOPs lack essential information or don’t align with on-site conditions.
+This situation is a source of frustration for supervisors, who see it as an inefficiency.
+Field team members, on the other hand, simply want to finish the job without redundant travel.

-With digital checklists, field teams will get the job done right the first time, every time.
+With digital checklists, field teams do the job right the first time, every time.
 All they need to perform quality work is in their mobile device, clearly laid out in easy-to-follow checklists and dropdown menus.

-When you’re connected to a network, you can instantly sync up records and ask supervisors for help.
-When you’re out of network range, you can still do your work, secure in the knowledge that the information will sync the moment you are reconnected.
+When connected to a network, you can instantly sync up records and request assistance from supervisors.
+When out of network range, you are confident that the information will sync as soon as you regain connectivity.

 Automated workflows and virtual supervision make field work responsive and collaborative so that everyone leaves feeling part of a team that did great quality work together, and on the first go around.